Species that evolved together over millions of years are thrown out of balance by cats and other invasive species, often with devastating results.

 Hawai'i provides a tragic example of invasive species' impact on native wildlife.

-- Sheep brought for sport have decimated the trees that provide most of the sustenance for the now-rare Palila.
+- Sheep brought for sport have decimated the trees that provide most of the sustenance for the highly endangered Palila.

 - Rats that raid the nests of 'Akikiki are a major factor in that bird's spiral toward extinction.